 Rely on Our Skill to Help With Your Dental Dilemma

-Over their years of dental practice, Drs.
-Davis and Matthews have helped our patients through just about every kind of dental crisis imaginable.
+Over their years of dental practice, Dr. Davis has helped our patients through just about every kind of dental crisis imaginable.
 Rest assured, they and our skilled team will do all we can to help you feel better and repair any damage to your smile.
 Here are a few urgent dental needs that we commonly treat:

 - Loose or dislodged tooth